DevExpress-Examples/xaf-how-to-change-connection-to-the-database-at-runtime/Readme.md

 ## Important Notes

-1. In this example, the available database names are hard-coded in the `MSSqlServerChangeDatabaseHelper` class and supplied to the `DatabaseName`  property editor using the [PredefinedValues](https://documentation.devexpress.com/#eXpressAppFramework/DevExpressExpressAppModelIModelCommonMemberViewItem_PredefinedValuestopic) model option.
+1. In this example, the available database names are loaded from appsettings.json file for XAF Blazor application
+2. For WinForms and ASP.NET WebForms database names are hard-coded in the `MSSqlServerChangeDatabaseHelper` class and supplied to the `DatabaseName`  property editor using the [PredefinedValues](https://documentation.devexpress.com/#eXpressAppFramework/DevExpressExpressAppModelIModelCommonMemberViewItem_PredefinedValuestopic) model option.
 To populate this list with database names that will be known only at runtime (for instance, read from a configuration file or a database), consider the following options:
   - implement custom property editors and assign them to the `DatabaseName` property using the [Model Editor](https://documentation.devexpress.com/#eXpressAppFramework/CustomDocument112582): [How to: Supply Predefined Values for the String Property Editor Dynamically](https://documentation.devexpress.com/#eXpressAppFramework/CustomDocument113101).
   - customize logon parameters in the `XafApplication.LoggingOn` event handler ([example](https://supportcenter.devexpress.com/ticket/details/t1002457/dynamic-database-name-xaf-blazor)).
-2. This `XafApplication.ConnectionString`-based implementation is designed for a simple scenario when no user and password information is stored in the connection string.
+2. For WinForms and ASP.NET WebForms this `XafApplication.ConnectionString`-based implementation is designed for a simple scenario when no user and password information is stored in the connection string.
 Otherwise, the sensitive password information is automatically removed by XAF code from the `XafApplication.ConnectionString` and you cannot rely on this API.
 In such scenarios, we recommend you remember the original connection string information in the `CreateDefaultObjectSpaceProvider` method of your `XafApplication` descendant (see inside the *YourSolutionName.Wxx/WxxApplication.xx* file) as demonstrated in [the E2829 example](https://supportcenter.devexpress.com/ticket/details/e2829#).
-3. You can find alternative solutions at https://youtu.be/o5t3Nb4zP7A (created by DevExpress MVPs Jose Columbie and Joche Ojeda).
+3. For WinForms and ASP.NET WebForms you can find alternative solutions at https://youtu.be/o5t3Nb4zP7A (created by DevExpress MVPs Jose Columbie and Joche Ojeda).

 ## How it works